-- regardless of whether the administrator is elected, employed, or appointed, to submit [to the governing body of each county or municipality served by the agency] an annual report of the information collected under Subdivision (6) to: - (A) the Commission on Law Enforcement Officer Standards and Education; and - $\frac{\text{(B)} \quad \text{the governing body of each county or}}{\text{municipality served by the agency,}} \text{ if the agency is an agency of a county, municipality, or other political subdivision of the state.}$ - (d) On adoption of a policy under Subsection (b), a law enforcement agency shall examine the feasibility of installing video camera and transmitter-activated equipment in each agency law enforcement motor vehicle regularly used to make motor vehicle [traffie] stops and transmitter-activated equipment in each agency law enforcement motorcycle regularly used to make motor vehicle [traffie] stops.
-If a law enforcement agency installs video or audio equipment as provided by this subsection, the policy adopted by the agency under Subsection (b) must include standards for reviewing video and audio documentation. - (e) A report required under Subsection (b) (7) may not include identifying information about a peace officer who makes a motor vehicle [traffie] stop or about an individual who is stopped or arrested by a peace officer.
-This subsection does not affect the collection of information as required by a policy under Subsection (b) (6). - (g) On a finding by the Commission on Law Enforcement Officer Standards and Education that the chief administrator of a law enforcement agency intentionally failed to submit a report required under Subsection (b) (7), the commission shall begin disciplinary procedures against the chief administrator. - SECTION .
-Article 2.133, Code of Criminal Procedure, is amended to read as follows: - Art.
+(7) require the chief administrator of the agency, regardless of whether the administrator is elected, employed, or appointed, to submit [to the governing body of each county or municipality served by the agency] an annual report of the information collected under Subdivision (6) to:

+(A) the Commission on Law Enforcement Officer Standards and Education; and

+(B) the governing body of each county or municipality served by the agency, if the agency is an agency of a county, municipality, or other political subdivision of the state.

+(d) On adoption of a policy under Subsection (b), a law enforcement agency shall examine the feasibility of installing video camera and transmitter-activated equipment in each agency law enforcement motor vehicle regularly used to make motor vehicle [traffie] stops and transmitter-activated equipment in each agency law enforcement motorcycle regularly used to make motor vehicle [traffie] stops.
+If a law enforcement agency installs video or audio equipment as provided by this subsection, the policy adopted by the agency under Subsection (b) must include standards for reviewing video and audio documentation.

+(e) A report required under Subsection (b)(7) may not include identifying information about a peace officer who makes a motor vehicle [traffie] stop or about an individual who is stopped or arrested by a peace officer.
+This subsection does not affect the collection of information as required by a policy under Subsection (b)(6).

+(g) On a finding by the Commission on Law Enforcement Officer Standards and Education that the chief administrator of a law enforcement agency intentionally failed to submit a report required under Subsection (b) (7), the commission shall begin disciplinary procedures against the chief administrator.

+SECTION .
+Article 2.133, Code of Criminal Procedure, is amended to read as follows:

+Art.
 2.133.
-REPORTS REQUIRED FOR MOTOR VEHICLE [TRAFFIC AND PEDESTRIAN] STOPS. (a) In this article, "race[\div - $[\frac{\mbox{(1)} \mbox{"Race}}{\mbox{"Race}}]$ or ethnicity" has the meaning assigned by Article 2.132(a). - [(2) "Pedestrian stop" means an interaction between a peace officer and an individual who is being detained for the purpose of a criminal investigation in which the individual is not under arrest.] - (b) A peace officer who stops a motor vehicle for an alleged violation of a law or ordinance [regulating traffic or who stops a pedestrian for any suspected offense] shall report to the law enforcement agency that employs the officer information relating to the stop, including: - (1) a physical description of \underline{any} [each] person operating the motor vehicle who is detained as a result of the stop, including: - (A) the person's gender; and - (B) the person's race or ethnicity, as stated by the person or, if the person does not state the person's race or ethnicity, as determined by the officer to the best of the officer's ability;
+REPORTS REQUIRED FOR MOTOR VEHICLE [TRAFFIC AND PEDESTRIAN] STOPS. (a) In this article, "race[:

+[(1) "Race] or ethnicity" has the meaning assigned by Article 2.132(a).

+[(2) "Pedestrian stop" means an interaction between a peace officer and an individual who is being detained for the purpose of a criminal investigation in which the individual is not under arrest.]

+(b) A peace officer who stops a motor vehicle for an alleged violation of a law or ordinance [regulating traffic or who stops a pedestrian for any suspected offense] shall report to the law enforcement agency that employs the officer information relating to the stop, including:
-- (2) the initial reason for the stop [traffic law or ordinance alleged to have been violated or the suspected offense]; - (3) whether the officer conducted a search as a result of the stop and, if so, whether the person detained consented to the search; - (4) whether any contraband or other evidence was discovered in the course of the search and a description [the type] of the contraband or evidence [discovered]; - (5) the reason for the search, including whether:

-(A) any contraband or other evidence was in

-plain view;
+(1) a physical description of any [each] person operating the motor vehicle who is detained as a result of the stop, including:

+(A) the person's gender; and

+(B) the person's race or ethnicity, as stated by the person or, if the person does not state the person's race or ethnicity, as determined by the officer to the best of the officer's ability;